 Three months and one legislative session into his term, Gov. Brian Kemp met with the Times-Journal editorial board for a question-and-answer session.

-Editor’s note: Times-Journal’s interview with Kemp was conducted April 10 and has been edited for space and style.
+Editor’s note: This is Part One of the Times-Journal’s interview with Kemp that was conducted April 10 and has been edited for space and style.
+Part Two, concerning medical marijuana and disaster relief for farmers, will be published in Monday’s edition.

 Q: What are your general thoughts on how the session went?